AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/discover.md

 Get extensive information about any of your collaborator's audiences and view overlap information comparing these audiences against either your entire population count across all your audiences, or against specific audiences of yours.

+# Next steps

+After exploring and discovering the desired audiences, it's time to [share](/help/guide/collaborate/share.md) with the publisher the audiences that should be used in the campaigns.